Spaces of norms, determinant of cohomology and Fekete points in non-Archimedean geometry

-Let $X$ be a scheme, and $E$ be a vector bundle on $X$, \ie a finite locally free $\cO_X$-module.
-One denotes by $\det E = \Lambda^{\rk E} E$ the determinant line.
-If is an exact sequence of vector bundles, then there is a canonical isomorphism where $+$ denotes the tensor product of line bundles, in additive notation.
+is an exact sequence of vector bundles, then there is a canonical isomorphism where, in additive notation, $+$ denotes the tensor product of line bundles, .
 However, given two vector bundles $E,F$, the isomorphism

 induced by the canonical isomorphism $E\oplus F\simeq F\oplus E$ coincides with the canonical commutativity isomorphism only up to a factor $(-1)^{(\rk E)(\rk F)}$.